Skip to content

 required

-val_accuracies Sequence[float]
+val_metric_values Sequence[float]

-Per-epoch validation accuracy values.
+Per-epoch validation metric values.

 required